 In other cases, the installer has simply not mastered the techniques required to properly install a quality epoxy-polyaspartic coating.
 Concrete preparation, crack repair, product selection and application techniques can take years to master.
 Add to that, the need for commercial-grade equipment like grinders, floor machines and HEPA-filtered vacuums.

 Concrete Surface Profile

 But the root cause of many poor installations has to do with the concrete surface profile.
 For epoxy products to properly bond, the concrete surface needs to have a “profile”.
 In other words, it needs to be rough.
 Smooth concrete just doesn’t provide a receptive substrate.
 Commercial grinders can properly prepare concrete substrates but they can be prohibitively expensive.
 A good propane grinder can cost between $15,000 and $20,000 US.

 The message here is beware.
 For the installation of your epoxy floor, make sure you hire a professional contractor that specializes in epoxy coatings.
 But how do you know if you’re hiring an experienced installer?
 Ask the right questions.

 We’ve provided a link below that lists all the right questions, and if the contractor is worthy, all the right answers.
 Click on the link below to help in your decision process:

 Get real professional help.
 Real knowledge and experience in concrete preparation, crack repair, product selection and application technique are too important to forgo.
-Using inexperienced “contractors” selling one-day installation hype or DIY epoxy kits to save money are in fact costly mistakes.
-More often than not, the result is a poor quality floor coating that must be re-coated by a professional within a year of application.
+Using inexperienced “contractors” selling 1-day installation hype or DIY epoxy kits to save money are in fact costly mistakes.
+More often than not, the result is a poor quality floor coating.
+We’d like to spend less of our days fixing DIY epoxy applications.